davidhuynhbooks/davidhuynhbooks-4cbfd/content/pages/index.md

         subtitle: A 5 Why Problem Solving Book
         image_alt: lorem-ipsum
         content: >
-          \#1 New Release in Early Childhood Education.
+          Debuted as #1 New Release in Early Childhood Education.
 Highly rated and loved by children, parents, and grandparents.
         actions:
           - label: Buy on Amazon.com
             url: >-